The Vaccination Report Update - Kicks96news.com - Central Mississippi News 24/7

-Vaccinations continue.114,947 vaccines have been administered with 105,228 first round vaccinations and 9,719 second round vaccinations.
-719 people have been vaccinated from Attala, 549 people from Leake, 819 from Neshoba and 643 from Winston county.
+Vaccinations continue.
+179,792 vaccines have been administered with 163,471 first round vaccinations and 16,321 second round vaccinations.
+1279 people have been vaccinated from Attala, 1129 people from Leake, 1480 from Neshoba and 1216 from Winston county.
+414,250 vaccines have been received and distributed throughout Mississippi as of today.

-An additional 52,000 appointments have been confirmed by the MSDH.
-And the Associated Press reported that Governor Reeves announced “that 20,000 new COVID vaccine first dose appointments were loaded.”
-By late yesterday Governor Reeves office confirmed that all 20,000 new vaccine appointments are now booked.
+Some emergency service frontline workers have been vaccinated in Leake county within the last few days.
+Vaccines are available at the Neshoba County Coliseum throughout the week if you have an appointment.

 We will keep you updated as more appointments and vaccines become available.